leondavi/oct/README.md

 # oct
-Erlang NIF binding for onnx - concurretnly run machine learning models from Erlang
+Erlang NIF binding for torch and onnx - concurretnly run machine learning models from Erlang